deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 and contains an encryption number that is used to establish end-to-end encrypted messaging.

-## New: Instant privacy-preserving push notifications for Android
+## New: Instant push notifications for Android

 XXX add right-aligned screenshot of a top-level notification from "Alice" or so